jackfranklin/node_cli_router/README.md

 ## Examples

+If you'd like to see an actual module that uses this, check my [Github Opener Module](https://github.com/jackfranklin/github_opener).

 ### Array Matching Syntax
 Say we have a CLI tool which is run on the command line by running `foo`.
 We can match on arguments like so: